Matt Holmes

 • The largest and most structured launch of Matt's business, running across a 10-day window

-• A new BookBub course validated through a paid cohort before any curriculum was recorded
+• A new course validated through a paid cohort before any content was recorded

 • A clearer customer ladder of courses, cohorts, and mentorship

-• A weekly day off, protected, with no fallout in the business
+• Weekends off, protected, with no fallout in the business

-From four years of gaffer-taped strategy to a business with a plan and a founder who can take a day off.
+From four years of a duct-taped strategy to a business with a plan and the chance to finally take Sundays off.

 Results may vary.
 Past client successes reflect individual efforts and unique circumstances, and they don't guarantee similar outcomes.
 Your results depend on personal commitment, market conditions, and other variables.